2025 Section Conference / San Francisco / Registration Link & Detailed Information

 Emmanuel Vukovich: Click this sentence for information on Canadian violinist Emmanuel Vukovich.

-Joan Caldarera: Joan is the founder of San Francisco Waldorf High School and a master teacher of the humanities at the high school.
+Joan Caldarera: Joan is a founder of San Francisco Waldorf High School and a master teacher of the humanities at the high school.
 She is a member of the Section leadership group and member of the conference planning group.
+Click this sentence for more information.

 Robert McDermott: Robert is a member of the Section leadership group and the former president of California Institute for Integral Studies.
 Click this sentence for more information on Robert.